The Hendra Pony Club Inc, is not an Agistment business, stable or horse boarding facility.

 Agisters must attend a minimum of 12 pony club orientated events either by riding, judging, penciling or instructing as follows, or the equivalent at other Zone 1 clubs.
 Events include:

 b.
-HPC Night or Day training days open to all PCAQ members;
+HPC Night or Day training days open to all PCQ members;

 e.
 HPC Working bees